nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :warning: This indicates a warning or caution.
 </div>

+Finally, note that in some sequence diagrams, the lifeline for a class extends past its destroy marker (X).
+This is due to a limitation in PlantUML.
+We will point this out where it occurs in the guide.

 ### Content overview

 This guide has been divided into five main parts.